BIBI78/NewDiceGame/README.md

 * I found the 2-bit font ("2-Player" in google fonts) first and that slowly inspired the rest of the project. things kind of fell into place.
   # Design
+* I wanted to keep evrything simple with the color scheme so as not to take away too much attetion from the game.
-* The bright green I used throughout the project to really pop out at the user.
+ The neon green & yellow I used throughout the project was just to make the game and the navigation, title  etc distinctly different from the dice.
 * The color way is supposed to invoke snakes and the like to give the game a street/ unfair look, like you playing dice with a snake.
 * Everything from the navigation to the color schemes is inspired by arcade games.
 ![STYLE](assets/images/style.png)